Columbus, Texas: History

 Columbus was established by European Americans in 1837 after Texas achieved independence from Mexico.
 After the population returned following warfare, residents renamed Beason's Crossing "Columbus".
 Some speculate that it was named in honor of residents who migrated from Columbus, Ohio, while others believe the town was named after Christopher Columbus, who explored on behalf of Spain in the late 15th century.

 The town of Columbus was platted again in 1837.
 The Dewees family gave land for a new school and possibly a courthouse.
 By 1837, the town had been re-established with two public houses, two stores, and half a dozen small dwellings.

 It was later named the seat of Colorado County, and had developed as a center of business and trade for surrounding areas.
 Cattle ranching was big business by the late 19th century.
 Some merchants and ranchers did very well, and built fine houses in the city, such as the house built by Robert E. Stafford.
-He supported the Stafford Opera House, now serving also as a museum and performance space.
+He supported the Stafford Opera House, now serving also as a museum, event, and performance space.
 In the late 19th and early 20th centuries, it attracted touring performers and lecturers.
 Other notable historic homes operated today as museums are the Dilue Rose Harris House Museum, and Tate-Senftenburg-Brandon House Museum.
 The Tate-Senftenburg-Brandon House, formerly owned by the Columbus Historical Preservation Trust, Inc., was sold to private owners in 2017 and is no longer operated as a museum but is being further restored and maintains its historic character.

 The Colorado County Courthouse was built in 1890, the fourth such structure in the city.
 It was designed in the Classical Revival and Italianate styles of architecture by noted Houston architect Eugene T. Heiner.
 He designed at least nine other Texas courthouses.
 The bell tower was damaged in a 1909 storm.
 The dome was added before 1939.
 It is listed on the National Register of Historic Places.
 In 2013–2014, the courthouse was being renovated and upgraded for current uses; the project included restoration of historic exterior colors.

 Geography

-It is located along Interstate 10, on the southwest side of the Colorado River.
+Columbus is located along Interstate 10, on the southwestern side of the Colorado River.

 According to the United States Census Bureau, the city has a total area of 7.45 sqkm, of which 0.01 sqkm, or 0.16%, is water.